BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Tutorials/CroppingData.md

 -------

 ![ParaView Data Properties](CroppingImages/ParaView_DataExtents.png)
+@image latex CroppingImages/ParaView_DataExtents.png " " width=2in

 ------

 The general formula to figure this out is the following.

     Micron * Resolution(Voxel/Micron) = Voxel